Skip to content

 Getting pull request quality and coverage data#

-To see Codacy quality and coverage data for the pull request you're working on, follow these steps:
+To see Codacy quality and coverage data for an open pull request, follow these steps:

 1. Open the repository directory in VS Code.